-Music is an important part of school life at The Patch.
-All students attend music one session per week with our specialist teacher Leanne Barton.
+All Prep students attend music for one hour each week with our specialist music teacher Leanne Barton.
 Music lessons are practical sessions where students sing, chant, dance, play percussion instruments and create music with a focus on participating as a group.

 We have visiting Instrumental teachers who are available for private or small group lessons for a fee.
-In 2020 we have Hiro teaching Violin, Jess Dunn - Ukulele and Singing and Chris Walker teaching Piano and Guitar.
+In 2021 we have Hiro Mukai teaching Violin, Jess Dunn - Ukulele and Singing and Chris Walker teaching Piano and Guitar.
 Details for contacting these teachers are to be found at the end of our whole school newsletter.
 Students come out of class for 20 - 30 mins per week for these lessons.